chechodan/olapic/README.md

 * php 5.4+
 * apache 2.2.16+

+## Tools

+In the folder tools there are script which help us to manage the project.
+The tools must always be used from the path of the project.
+For example:

+* start project

+   `./tools/start.sh`

+* testing

+    `./tools/testing.sh`

+always add the folder tools in the call.

 ## Installation

-To install the application run the **install.sh** command.
+To install the application run the **./tools/install.sh** command.
 This script will install 'composer' and its dependencies to run the application and testing.
-The command **update.sh** refresh the 'composer' dependencies.
+The command **./tools/update.sh** refresh the 'composer' dependencies.
-The command **uninstall.sh** deletes 'composer.phar' file and 'vendor' folder.
+The command **./tools/uninstall.sh** deletes 'composer.phar' file and 'vendor' folder.

 ## Access Token

 The access token is the key that gives you instagram and facebook to connect to the api.
 It is required to run the application and testing.
 Then, when these commands are executed, requested them to enter the access token.
 It is possible to assign a blank value, but we will have to add the parameter within the url.
-Another alternative may be to use **update_access_token.sh** command.
+Another alternative may be to use **./tools/update_access_token.sh** command.

-To see the value of the access token, you can use **view_access_token.sh** command.
+To see the value of the access token, you can use **./tools/view_access_token.sh** command.

 ## Run project

-To start the application run **start.sh** script.
+To start the application run **./tools/start.sh** script.

 Now the application should be running at <http://localhost:8080/media/{MEDIA_ID}>.
 This server is for development only.
 It is not recommended to use it in production.